Master of Science

 ENVS 7115 Environmental Chemistry

 ENVS 7145 Land and Use and Waste Management

 GEOL 5215 Geomorphology

 GEOL 6105 Tectonics and Geophysics

 GEOL 6705 Graduate Seminar (2) (maximum of 6 hours may be applied to Area 2)

 POLS 6106 Environmental Issues and Public Policy

-Students must pass the following course upon completion of 24 hours of graduate level coursework
+Students must pass the following course, which should be taken after completion of at least 18 hours of graduate level coursework.

 GEOL 6000 Comprehensive Exam(0)